GurdLid/option-trader/README.md

 ## Build instructions

-Please see BuildInstruction.pdf for more comprehensive instructions.
+Please see BuildInstructions.pdf for more comprehensive instructions.

 The chosen server port: 8020